S4-Hosting/S4-Open-Source-We-Use/README.md

 ### Projects we actively use...

 #### Matomo - https://github.com/matomo-org/matomo
-For all of the obvious data privacy and ownership reasons we don't use Google Analytics or similar, but instead, install ethical analytics on our own sustainably hosted servers.
+For all of the obvious data privacy and ownership reasons we don't use Google Analytics or similar, so instead we install ethical analytics on our own sustainably hosted servers.
 There are a few options, Matomo is the best we've found so far.

 *We maintain our own Matomo Tracking plugin for S4 Hosting clients.*